 How do you find the time to balance training and a social life?

-Hahah what’s a social life?!?!
-I wouldn’t say I find it hard, choosing to train and race at a high level is a lifestyle and something I do because I enjoy it!
-I still see friends and go out, but I make sure I’ve trained beforehand and don’t stay out too late, so I’m up and ready to go again the next morning!
-It sounds cliche but training becomes your social life, I have meet some of my very best friends through sport and they’re one of the things I’ll take away from it when the time come to hang up my trainers.
+Choosing to train and race at a high level is a lifestyle and something I do because I enjoy it.
+I still see friends and go out, but I make sure I’ve trained beforehand and don’t stay out too late, so I’m up and ready to go again the next morning.
+It sounds cliche but training becomes your social life, I have met some of my very best friends through sport and they’re one of the things I’ll take away from it when the time comes to hang up my trainers.

-Why did you chose to work with Sundried?
+Why did you choose to work with Sundried?

 When I first heard about Sundried it was so refreshing to find a brand that not only wanted to produce great kit but also has an ethical outlook on how it was produced.
 It’s so common these days for brands to just want to keep up with their rivals and produce the “next big thing”.
 It's easy to forget about the bigger picture, but Sundried manage to do both!
 As a sportsperson, I can honestly say it is the best kit I have worn; I don't like taking it off at the end of a session because it’s so comfortable.
 As someone who cares about the environment and poorer communities, I can wear my kit knowing it is ethical and doing good.
 In my opinion that's a win-win situation and you don’t get better than that.